 - Daily emphasis on fundamentals, position training, drills and scrimmages

-- Special goalie instruction and discounts available
+- Special goalie instruction

 - Reversible mesh Nike practice jersey

 - Nike and STX Prizes for outstanding play, sportsmanship and improvement

 Sarah Kellner begins her 16th season as Regis University head women's lacrosse head coach in 2021-22.
 Kellner is a four-time Rocky Mountain Athletic Conference (RMAC) Coach of the Year recipient (2014, 2017, 2019 and 2021).
 She was also named the 2019 Intercollegiate Women's Lacrosse Coaches Association (IWLCA) Midwest Region Coach of the Year.View Sarah Kellner's Bio ⟩